 There are three possible causes of this issue:

 Your company domain is not yet verified.
-The domain of the on-premises UPN or alternate login ID is a domain that is not yet verified in Azure Active Directory (Azure AD).
+The domain of the on-premises UPN or alternate login ID is a domain that's not yet verified in Azure Active Directory (Azure AD).

 The user in Azure AD is not federated and was assigned a license.